EpicGames/EOS-Getting-Started/OnlineSubsystemEOS/Plugins/EOSAntiCheat/README.md

 risk), and the plain `BuildCookRun` output is itself a shippable artifact in that mode.

-Note that "listen-server" here refers to the UE replication topology (`NM_ListenServer`); the EAC mode running on top of it is `PeerToPeer`, because no participant is a dedicated EAC Server.
-An alternative the tutorial doesn't take is to run the listen-server host *also* as an EAC Server — that's a valid EAC SDK deployment, just one this project's design choice doesn't exercise.
+"Listen-server" above is the UE replication topology (`NM_ListenServer`);
+the EAC mode running on it is `PeerToPeer` because no participant is a dedicated EAC Server.
+Running the host as EAC Server is also valid but out of scope here.

 ## One-time setup